Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Modeling Time Interfaces in Semiconductors Using Free Carrier Generation

-The net radiation from the QS mode is zero, which corresponds to a net zero electric field ($\mathbf{E}_\mathrm{s}=-\partial\mathbf{A}_\mathrm{s}/\partial\mathrm{t}=0$).
-This nonradiative zero-frequency mode consumes a finite fraction of the total energy of the MGW, which is stored as the energy in the DC motion of the FCs.
+The net radiation from the QS mode is zero ($\mathbf{E}_\mathrm{s}=-\partial_\mathrm{t}\mathbf{A}_\mathrm{s}=0$).
+This nonradiative zero-frequency mode consumes a finite fraction of the total energy of the MGW, which is stored in the FCs' DC motion.
 In the next section, we study the energy dynamics in a time-varying Drude-Lorentz medium.